Low-Latency FPGA Control System for Real-Time Neural Network Processing in CCD-Based Trapped-Ion Qubit Measurement

 Machine learning (ML) techniques have demonstrated high-fidelity qubit detection using images captured by highly sensitive cameras~\cite{jeong2023using,khomchenko2024detection}.
 Jeong et al.~\cite{jeong2023using} employed a convolutional neural network (CNN) to enhance four-qubit state measurements using an EMCCD camera, achieving a fidelity error reduction of approximately 50\% compared to the maximum likelihood method~\cite{maximum_likelihood}.
 However, their analysis was performed offline without considering latency.
 Khomchenko et al.~\cite{khomchenko2024detection} benchmarked various ML methods, including $k$-means clustering, support vector machines (SVMs), and CNNs, for detecting quantum states of ytterbium ions in a Paul trap.
-While these methods improved fidelity over traditional thresholding, they were deployed on a central processing unit (CPU), resulting in computation latencies ranging from 35 to 1930 $ms$.
+While these methods improved fidelity over traditional thresholding, they were deployed on a central processing unit (CPU), resulting in computation latencies ranging from 35$\sim$1930 $ms$.

-In practical quantum computing systems, qubit detection needs to occur at least on a microsecond ($\mu s$) timescale.
-Table~\ref{tb:report_latency} summarizes the qubit detection latencies reported in modern trapped-ion quantum computers, with values ranging from 120 to 400 $\mu s$ across different setups.